SanForgeStudio/sanCore/README.md

 - **Interactive Help:** Access help with `help` for command information.

 - **Admin Access:** Elevate privileges using `adminaccess` for administrative functions such as accessing more network systems.
+Or using the AI System

 - **AI Interaction:** Engage with an simple AI using `AI` for responses to queries.